 Loopholes in Indian Judicial System

-Just like any evolving nation, India’s judicial system does have many legal loopholes that hide the corrupt nature of the protectors of the law.
+Just like any evolving nation, India’s judicial system does have many legal loopholes that hide the corruption in the Indian judiciary.
 One of the major loopholes is that there is no provision in the constitution to register a case against a judge accused of corruption without the permission of the CJI.
 Since it is not feasible for a poor man to go visit the CJI and then register the FIR.
-The judges are hardly questioned about nature of justice as he or she does what they deem fit as per their legal knowledge and convenience. (https://www.inventiva.co.in/trends/inventiva/if-indian-judiciary-leaves-corruption-india-might-become-heaven-in-just-180-days/).
+The judges are hardly questioned about the nature of justice as he or she does what they deem fit as per their legal knowledge and convenience. (https://www.inventiva.co.in/trends/inventiva/if-indian-judiciary-leaves-corruption-india-might-become-heaven-in-just-180-days/).